tinymce/tinymce-docs/plugins/premium/comments/comments_callback_mode.md

 Most (create, reply, and edit) functions require an `id` identifying the **current author**.

 Current author
 : The Comments plugin does not know the name of the current user.
-Determining the current user and storing the comment related to that user, has to be configured by the user.
+Determining the current user and storing the comment related to that user, has to be configured by the developer.

 After a user comments (triggering `tinycomments_create` for the first comment, or `tinycomments_reply` for subsequent comments), the Comments plugin requests the updated conversation using `tinycomments_lookup`, which should now contain the additional comment with the proper author.

-## Configuration options - callback mode
+## Configuration options

 ### Required options